Orwell Astronomical Society (Ipswich)

 Theme: Moon, Mars, Jupiter and Saturn.

-OASI held its 1982 Open Weekend Friday 07 May to Monday 10 May, with the main subject for observation being the planets.
+OASI held its 1982 Open Weekend Friday 07 May - Monday 10 May, with the main subject for observation being the planets.
 The event was something of an experiment, with the format changed from the Open Day held in previous years to four consecutive Open Evenings, which could be staged with much less work.
 The committee was unsure how many visitors would be attracted, and estimated circa 30-40 on each evening.

 On Saturday evening several members turned up again to help.
 They anticipated a similar number of visitors to Friday night, maybe a few more as the sky was clear.
 However, by 8.30pm there were about 50 visitors in the equatorial room with more arriving all the time.
-Very soon it was necessary to set up two small telescopes on the club room balconies to reduce the queues on the stairs.
+Very soon it was necessary to set up two small telescopes on the balconies to reduce the queue on the stairs.
 In all, around 250 visitors arrived during the evening, far exceeding expectations.

 Sunday night was again clear and although not as popular as Saturday, nevertheless some 130 visitors arrived.